 Acknowledgements.
-We thank the climate modeling groups involved in CMIP6, CMIP5 and the EURO-CORDEX exercises for producing and making available their simulations.
-A.R., Q.S, H.D. acknowledge support by Météo France, CNRS, the European Union's Horizon 2020 Research and Innovation Program under the EUCP (grant agreement 776613) and the CONSTRAIN (grant agreement 820829) projects.
+We thank the climate modeling groups involved in CMIP6, CMIP5, and the EURO-CORDEX exercises for producing and making available their simulations.

+Financial support.
+This research has been supported by Météo France, CNRS, CERFACS, the European Union's Horizon 2020 Research and Innovation Program under the EUCP (grant no. 776613), and the CONSTRAIN (grant no. 820829) projects.